 Early Life

-Neil Bluhm was born in Chicago in 1938.
-He came from a modest background, with his mother working as a bookkeeper after his father left the family.
-He grew up in a working-class neighborhood and attended the University of Illinois at Urbana-Champaign, where he studied accounting, graduating in 1959.
-He later earned a law degree from Northwestern University in 1962.
+Neil Gary Bluhm was born in Chicago, Illinois, in 1938 to a Jewish family.
+His father left the family when Neil was 13, and his mother worked as a bookkeeper to support the family.
+He attended the University of Illinois at Urbana-Champaign, earning a degree in accounting, and later received a Juris Doctor degree from Northwestern University in 1962.

 Rise to Success

-After law school, Bluhm began his career as an attorney at Mayer, Brown & Platt, becoming a partner.
-In 1969, he co-founded JMB Realty with Judd Malkin, which became a significant real estate development firm.
-JMB Realty developed numerous high-profile properties, including urban shopping centers, hotels, and office towers.
-In 1994, he co-founded Walton Street Capital, a private equity firm.
-Soon thereafter, Bluhm co-founded Rush Street Gaming, which has become a growing company in the gaming industry.
-His real estate holdings include significant properties like 900 North Michigan and the Ritz-Carlton Chicago.
+Bluhm began his career as a lawyer, eventually becoming a partner at the Chicago law firm Mayer, Brown & Platt.
+In 1969, he co-founded JMB Realty with Judd Malkin, which became one of the largest real estate investment firms in the world.
+JMB Realty developed a diverse portfolio, including office buildings, shopping malls, and luxury hotels.
+In 1994, he co-founded Walton Street Capital, a private equity firm specializing in real estate.
+Soon after, Bluhm co-founded Rush Street Gaming, which has become a significant player in the gaming industry.

 Key Business Strategies